NickCis/nckweb.com.ar/content/blog/you-dont-want-to-keep-all-of-your-eggs-in-one-basket-razzle-plugin/index.md

     export default render;

-As far as device select, the same approach of the the same approach of the web bundles will be used, _DeviceModuleReplacementPlugin_:
+As far as device select, the same approach of the web bundles will be used, _DeviceModuleReplacementPlugin_:

 ```js
 function node(config, { devices, entry }) {